kuashio/estamosRTOS/README.md

 ## Purpose
 estamosRTOS is not intended to compete with professional RTOSes like freeRTOS, or RTX.
 Instead, it's intended for education, so it was designed with a simple implementation, putting readability over efficiency.
-The purpose is to allowstudents to read the code and make modifications to it in order to understand the inner workings of the many elements of an RTOS.
+The purpose is to allow students to read the code and make modifications to it in order to understand the inner workings of the many elements of an RTOS.

 ## Components